 Downloaded content exists on the profile level and will be shared between profiles on the same account.

 Yes, ARC supports library management on the go.
 This includes updating tags, playlists, and favorites, as well as adding and deleting content from your library.

 For now, ARC and Roon have separately managed queues, however, if you would like to borrow tracks from a recent Roon session in ARC, your Recently Played will show you the most recently played tracks from across Roon and ARC.
 Playlists are also shared and synced between Roon and ARC.

 Not yet, but we plan to bring Roon’s Live Radio experience into ARC in the near future.

-There are many factors which might affect ARC’s bandwidth usage.
-Let’s break them down.
-First of all, ARC uses mobile bandwidth for several purposes—synchronizing between your library and your Core, browsing within ARC, and playing music.
+First of all, ARC uses mobile bandwidth for several purposes—synchronizing between your library and your server, browsing within ARC, and playing music.
 Of those three, playing music is the largest consumer of bandwidth.

 If data is a concern, we recommend using the “Bandwidth Optimized” setting as it has the smallest data footprint.

 Files: The original file will be transmitted to ARC and decoded/played on your device